Important update for Oktoberfest 2020: Unfortunately, the Munich Oktoberfest 2020 has been cancelled due to the coronavirus pandemic.

 26. “Ein Prosit der Gemütlichkeit!”

 This can be heard all the time at the Oktoberfest.
-But it’s not Bavarian, it was just invented by a musician (Bernhard Dittrich from Chemnitz).
+But it’s not Bavarian, it was just invented by a musician (Bernhard Dittrich of Chemnitz).

 Seems like losing your offspring is a rather common side effect of beer drinking.
 Fear not, however, there is a lost and found children office on the premises.

-Lost and found possessions include wheelchairs, baby carriages, crutches and dogs (!).
+Lost and found possessions include wheelchairs, baby carriages, passports, keys, crutches and dogs (!).
 And they find a pair of teeth almost every year.
 Wedding rings also seem to get surprisingly loose during Oktoberfest.